Executive Task Force

-Alison Barnett - Head of Production, Kudos
+Alison Barnett - Head of Production, Kudos Film & Television

 Alison Small - Chief Executive, Production Guild

-Andrew Scuttergood - Chief Executive, Royal Parks
+Andrew Scattergood - Chief Executive, Royal Parks

-Eric Fellner - Co-Chair, Working Title Films
+Eric Fellner - Co-Chairman, Working Title Films

 John Barradell - Town Clerk and Chief Executive, City of London Corporation